Appdynamics/appd-exts-commons/README.md

 ```
 connection:
-  socketTimeout: 3000 # Read Timeout
+  socketTimeout: 5000 # Read Timeout
-  connectTimeout: 1000
+  connectTimeout: 5000 # Connection Timeout

+  sslCertCheckEnabled: true # Only used in Http4ClientBuilder.
+Not available in SSLUtils.
+  sslCipherSuites: [] # Only used in Http4ClientBuilder.
+Not available in SSLUtils.
+Defaults to "default".
-  sslProtocols: ["TLSV1.2"] # Defaults to "default"
+  enableCookies: false # Only used in Http4ClientBuilder.
+Not available in SSLUtils.
+Defaults to false.
-  sslCertCheckEnabled: true
+  enablePreemptiveAuth: true # Only used in Http4ClientBuilder.
+Not available in SSLUtils.

   sslVerifyHostname: true

-  # This need not be exposed to user.
-Should be used on a need basis
-  sslCipherSuites: [] # Defaults to "default"
+  sslProtocols: ["TLSV1.2"] # For SSLUtils, only the first one in the list is used.
+If null, by default TLSv1, TLSv1.1, TLSv1.2 are supported.

-  sslTrustStorePath: "" # If not set, defaulted to machine-agent/conf/extensions-cacerts.jks.
-The prop "-Dappdynamics.extensions.truststore.path=/path/cacerts" takes precedence if set
+  sslTrustStorePath: "" # If not set, will set value from "-Dappdynamics.agent.monitors.truststore.path=/path/cacerts" if present, else will set value as <MachineAgentHome>/conf/extensions-cacerts.jks.
-  sslTrustStorePassword: ""
+  sslTrustStorePassword: "" # If not set, will set value from "-Dappdynamics.agent.monitors.truststore.password=password".
-  sslTrustStoreEncryptedPassword: ""
+  sslTrustStoreEncryptedPassword: "" ## If not set, will set value from "-Dappdynamics.agent.monitors.truststore.encryptedPassword=ghrr121fgk23-2636guu".

-  sslKeyStorePath: "" # If not set, defaulted to machine-agent/conf/extensions-clientcerts.jks.
-The prop "-Dappdynamics.extensions.keystore.path=/path/clientcerts" takes precedence if set
+  sslKeyStorePath: "" # If not set, will set value from "-Dappdynamics.agent.monitors.keystore.path=/path/clientcerts" if present, else will set value as <MachineAgentHome>/conf/extensions-clientcerts.jks.
-  sslKeyStorePassword: ""
+  sslKeyStorePassword: "" # If not set, will set value from "-Dappdynamics.agent.monitors.keystore.password=password".
-  sslKeyStoreEncryptedPassword: ""
+  sslKeyStoreEncryptedPassword: "" # If not set, will set value from "-Dappdynamics.agent.monitors.keystore.encryptedPassword=ghrr121fgk23-2636guu".

-  enableCookies: false #Defaults to false
-  enablePreemptiveAuth: true

 proxy:
   uri: ""